Mazara-del-Vallo travel guide and tourism

 Mazara del Vollo offers tourists who love the sea several stretches of rocky coastline with beaches of fine sand, and also a nature reserve with typical Mediterranean vegetation.
 Other beaches close by are ideal for scuba diving.

-Finally as confirmation of a tradition closely linking Mazara delVallo to the Arab culture, the local cuisine includes couscous, a culinary heritage of the Arabs of the Middle Ages; fried red mullet and cuttlefish, and sea bream in broth being among the local specialities.
+Local cuisine includes couscous, a culinary heritage of the Arabs of the Middle Ages; fried red mullet and cuttlefish, and sea bream in broth.
 Mazara still boasts the largest fishing fleet in Italy.

 See also Mazara-del-Vallo history and etymology.